Crispy-Pasta/SwitchPortManager/README.md

 ### System Requirements
 - Python 3.8+
+- PostgreSQL 12+ (or Docker for containerized database)
 - Docker (for containerized deployment)
 - Kubernetes cluster (for production deployment)
 - Network access to Dell switches via SSH